jbeejones/okidoki-website/docs/start.md

 ## Key Features

-- **Markdown First**: Write in standard markdown, no proprietary formats
+- **Markdown First**: Write in standard markdown with enhanced plugins for emojis, math, diagrams, and TOC
 - **Fast Search**: Full-text search across all documentation
 - **Clean Themes**: Beautiful, responsive themes out of the box
 - **Quick Build**: Generate docs in under 1 second